 - Anyone that is exposed to laboratory animals.

 - Anyone that handles laboratory animals.

 - Anyone that handles laboratory animal tissues, body fluids, or wastes.

-NOTE: Every person listed on a SOM IACUC protocol MUST be enrolled in this program prior to final IACUC approval.
+NOTE: Every person listed on an UMB IACUC animal use protocol MUST be enrolled in this program prior to final IACUC approval.

 How do I enroll in the LAERAP?